vsudakov/markdown-wiki-template/.markdown-wiki-template/markdown-wiki-template.md

 For [VS Code](https://code.visualstudio.com/) plenty of settings and extensions are available to simplify work with Markdown.
 The below is the list of the selected settings/extensions.

-EXTENSIONS ARE NOT INSTALLED AUTOMATICALLY - each extension needs to be installed separately.
+EXTENSIONS ARE NOT INSTALLED AUTOMATICALLY - each extension needs to be installed individually.
 But the configuration for each extension is applied automatically.

 Proposed VS Code **workspace** settings are located in [/.vscode/settings.json](/.vscode/settings.json).
 These settings include both vs-code-internal and extenstion-specific settings.